 It’s Happening Here: Incentives

-Thrive Economic Development works with expanding business as well as businesses that are new to the two-county region to identify local, state, and federal programs and incentives that encourage business growth and job creation.
-From tax credits to loan funds, there are multiple resources designed to assist businesses in Jefferson and Dodge counties.
+Thrive Economic Development works with expanding business as well as businesses that are new to the region to identify local, state, and federal programs and incentives that encourage business growth and job creation.
+From tax credits to loan funds, there are multiple resources designed to assist businesses in Greater Jefferson County.

 Wisconsin has a wide range of programs and incentives to encourage business growth and job creation.
 The list below contains just a few programs and incentives for businesses.
 Use the Incentive Finder below from the Wisconsin Department of Revenue to learn more, or contact us and we’ll do the work for you!